bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [spv]: /en/developer-guide#simplified-payment-verification-spv "A method for verifying particular transactions were included in blocks without downloading the entire contents of the block chain"
 [ssl signature]: /en/developer-examples#term-ssl-signature "Signatures created and recognized by major SSL implementations such as OpenSSL"
 [stack]: /en/developer-guide#term-stack "An evaluation stack used in Bitcoin's script language"
-[stale block]: /en/developer-guide#term-stale-block "Blocks which were successfully mined but which aren't included on the current valid block chain"
+[stale block]: /en/developer-guide#term-stale-block "Blocks which were successfully mined but which aren't included on the current valid block chain; not to be confused with orphan blocks"
+[standard block relay]: /en/developer-guide#term-standard-block-relay "The usual method miners and peers use to relay blocks by announcing them with an inv message and then waiting for getdata requests"
 [standard script]: /en/developer-guide#standard-transactions "A pubkey script which matches the IsStandard() patterns specified in Bitcoin Core---or a transaction containing only standard outputs.
 Only standard transactions are mined or broadcast by peers running the default Bitcoin Core software"
 [start string]: /en/developer-reference#term-start-string "Four defined bytes which start every message in the P2P protocol to allow seeking to the next message"
 [target]: /en/developer-guide#term-target "The threshold below which a block header hash must be in order for the block to be added to the block chain"